 The Dallas Museum of Art (DMA) has announced the appointment of Vivian Crockett as The Nancy and Tim Hanley Assistant Curator of Contemporary Art.
-The museum’s announcement, Dr. Agustín Arteaga, the Director of the DMA, highlights Crockett’s expertise in contemporary art with a specialization in art of the African and Latinx diasporas and the Americas.
+The announcement of Dr. Agustín Arteaga’s appointment by the Director of the DMA, highlights Crockett’s expertise in contemporary art with a specialization in art of the African and Latinx diasporas and the Americas.

 Crockett is currently both a Joan Tisch Teaching Fellow at the Whitney Museum of American Art, and a PhD candidate in Art History at Columbia University.
 She graduated with an undergraduate degree in Art History from Stanford University.
 Her dissertation at Columbia is on the works of Brazilian artists Hélio Oiticica and Lygia Pape in the late 1960s through the 1970s.

 In 2017–2018, Crockett was an Andrew W. Mellon Museum Research Consortium Fellow in the Museum of Modern Art’s Media and Performance Art department, providing research and curatorial support for Judson Dance Theater: The Work Is Never Done (2018); she also co-curated Visual AIDS’ 2017 Day With(out) Art: Alternate Endings, Radical Beginnings, a National Endowment for the Arts grant-funded exhibition.
 Crockett was also a lead researcher from 2008 to 2011 in the San Francisco Museum of Modern Art’s Painting and Sculpture department, where she worked with curator Sarah Roberts.